GianniBalistreri/easyexplore/README.md

         Analyze outliers or anomalies of continuous features using univariate and multivariate methods:
             a) Univariate: Examines outlier values for each features separately using Inter-Quantile-Range (IQR)
             b) Multivarite: Examines outliers for each possible feature pair combined using a bunch of different machine learning algorithms.
-For further information just look at the PyOD packages, because it is used under the hood.
+For further information just look at the PyOD packages documentation, because it is used under the hood.

     -- Categorical Breakdown Statistics: